sebastiencaille/sky-lib/dataflow-manager/README.md

 * Processors, which are
    * taking a set of data as parameters
    * producing a set of data (except for the last processor of the chain, which is only consuming data)
-* External Adapters (to retrieve/push data from an external service, eg from a database)
+* External Adapters (to retrieve/push data from an external service, i.e. from a database)
 * Flow controls, like
    * conditions, which are controlling which processor must be executed according to the current set of data
    * data splitters, which are splitting large amounts of data into smaller chunks